Raggaer/respoe/README.md

 # Respoe

-Path of Exile forum client.
+Path of Exile website client.
 Useful for automating tasks on the Path of Exile website or forum (bots or just gathering data).

 It makes requests and then parses the response to fetch all the needed data.
 The library is separated in three packages:

-- Client: Related to all account features (login, logout, private messages, ...).
+- Client: Related to all account features.
-- Forum: Related to all forum data (threads, posts, replying, ...).
+- Forum: Related to all forum data.
-- Util: Related to util methods for developing tools (get XSRF data, get form errors, ...).
+- Util: Related to util methods for developing tools.

-This library was made for a [responsive Path of Exile forum client](https://respoe.raggaer.pw)

 ## Usage